 Inspired by the historical novel by Pulitzer Prize-winning author Geraldine Brooks, composer-performer Merima Ključo's multimedia work for accordion, piano, and video traces the dramatic story of one of Jewish culture's most treasured manuscripts. — "Powerful music.
 An incredible story.
 Haunting images."
 (The Cleveland Plain Dealer)

-A new suite by tango maestro Pablo Ziegler that explores a marriage of Argentine nuevo tango with Japanese traditional music, while celebrating the long legacy of the tango in Japan — "sensational… an exceptional fusion between Tango and Japanese traditional music."
+Named for the time difference between the port cities of Buenos Aires and Yokohama, this program explores a marriage of Argentine nuevo tango with Japanese traditional music, while celebrating the long legacy of the tango in Japan. — "sensational… an exceptional fusion between Tango and Japanese traditional music."
 (Latina Magazine)

-The Buenos Aires-born pianist and composer who helped shape the modern tango brings the rich, Argentine musical tradition into a chamber music setting — "no one embodies the art of the tango better."
-(Lincoln Journal Star)
+In this exciting new concert program, tango maestro Pablo Ziegler – the Buenos Aires-born, Latin Grammy-winning pianist and composer who helped shape the modern tango – brings the rich Argentine musical tradition into a chamber music setting — "rapturous."
+(The New York Times)

 Two celebrated instrumentalists ruminate on their common roots and shared loves of traditional Balkan, classical, and the romantic, mournful music of sevdah—sometimes called 'Bosnian blues'.